Financing A Business Purchase Acquisition Loans | 7 Park Avenue Financial

 What is business acquisition financing?

 Acquisition loans are meant for the purchase of an existing business or franchise.
-It can also be used in order to finance partnership buyouts!
+It can also be used to finance partnership buyouts!
 It could also be used as part buyout to finance an exit from the original deal partnership.

 What is mezzanine financing?